Dances

 Nicole Cuffy

-Nicole Cuffy is a D.C.-based writer with a BA from Columbia University and an MFA from The New School.
-She is a lecturer at the University of Maryland and American University.
-Her work can be found in Mason’s Road, The Master’s Review Volume VI (curated by Roxane Gay), Chautauqua, and Blue Mesa Review, and her chapbook, Atlas of the Body, won the Chautauqua Janus Prize and was a finalist for the Black River Chapbook Competition.
+Nicole Cuffy is the author of Dances, longlisted for the Carol Shields Prize for Fiction and the PEN/Hemingway Award for Debut Novel.
+Cuffy has an MFA from The New School and is a lecturer at the University of Maryland and Georgetown University.
+Her work can be found in the New England Review; The Masters Review, Volume VI (curated by Roxane Gay); Chautauqua; and Blue Mesa Review.
+Her chapbook, Atlas of the Body, won the Chautauqua Janus Prize and was a finalist for the Black River Chapbook Competition.
+She lives in Washington, D.C.
 More by Nicole Cuffy

 Decorative Carat